IanAWatson/smi2png/README.md

 - x and -y: dimensions of the .png

+- smiles_col: the column in which the smiles is found (def 1)

+- id_col: the column in which the name is found (def 2)

+- sep: the column separator in the input file (def space)

 - stem: File name stem for the .png files generated.

 - verbose: verbose output